 Eventually, you may earn more in this new career because presumably you’ll be highly engaged in the work.

-What I’ve observed is that promotions come naturally to those who have their career path and their passion in alignment.
+What I’ve observed is that promotions come naturally to those who have aligned their career path with their passion.

 So what do you do?